-- Deferred Tax Liability €2.0m.
-As noted in Section E.1, own funds allow for a deferred tax liability of €2.0m.
+- > Deferred Tax Liability €3.1m.
+As noted in Section E.1, own funds allow for a deferred tax liability of €3.1m.
 The SCR calculation anticipates stress events which reduce the value of future profits.
-The occurrence of these stress events would also mean that this tax liability would not arise. - > Carry back against prior year tax payments €1.2m.
+The occurrence of these stress events would also mean that this tax liability would not arise - Carry back against prior year tax payments €4.4m.
 Under Irish tax law if losses are incurred, it is possible to reclaim tax paid in respect of the previous calendar year.
-Tax payable in respect of 2020 is €1.2m.
-If the stress events envisaged in the SCR calculation arise this tax payment can be reclaimed.
+Tax payable in respect of 2021 is €4.4m.
+If the stress events envisaged in the SCR calculation arise this tax payment can be reclaimed. - > Future profits €2.0m.
+This reflects an expected reduction in future tax payments which would arise if the stress events envisaged in the SCR calculation occur.